stas00/porting/transformers/fairseq-wmt19/README.md

 +            return token_ids_0 + sep
 +        return token_ids_0 + sep + token_ids_1 + sep
 ```
+note: this is the output of `diff(1)` which shows the difference between two chunks of code - lines starting with `-` show what was removed, and with `+` what was added.

 `fairseq` was also escaping characters and performing an aggressive dash splitting, so I had to also change:

 ```